precice/fenics-adapter/docs/adapter-fenics.md

 ### Use `pip`

 The adapter is [published on PyPI](https://pypi.org/project/fenicsprecice/).
-After installing preCICE and the python language bindings, run `pip3 install --user fenicsprecice` to install the adapter via your Python package manager.
+After installing preCICE and the python language bindings, run `pip3 install fenicsprecice` in a [virtual environment](https://docs.python.org/3/library/venv.html#creating-virtual-environments) to install the adapter via your Python package manager.

 ### Use `conda` (or `mamba`)